Repairs and Redecorations at St. Teilo’s update

 On Saturday, May 30th there will be a Pilgrimage for young people in Years 8 to 13 to Our Lady of the Taper, Cardigan - The Welsh National Shrine of Our Lady.
 There will be transport available.
 If you are interested in attending and want to book a place please email: youth@cardiffmenevia.org or ring 029 2037 9490.

-The Parish Rosary Prayer Group meets on the last Thursday of each month at 2.00pm in Ty Mair, 19 Heol y Waun CF14 1LB at the junction of Heol Gabriel and College Road.
-The group members have intercessory prayer, read and discuss the following Sunday's Gospel, pray the Rosary, pray the 3 o'clock prayer and the Divine Mercy Chaplet, and have a cuppa!
-The next meeting takes place on this Thursday, April 30th .
+The Parish Rosary Prayer Group normally meets on the last Thursday of each month at 2.00pm in Ty Mair, 19 Heol y Waun CF14 1LB at the junction of Heol Gabriel and College Road.
+(Please note, that due to half-term the group will meet a week early this month) The group members have intercessory prayer, read and discuss the following Sunday's Gospel, pray the Rosary, pray the 3 o'clock prayer and the Divine Mercy Chaplet, and have a cuppa!
+The next meeting takes place on Thursday, May 21st .
 All are welcome to attend.